zooba/pymanager/doc/using.rst

 Python install manager is configured with a hierarchy of configuration files, environment variables, command-line options, and registry settings.
-In general, configuration files have the ability to configure everything, including the location of other configuration files, while registry settings are administrator only and override all other settings.
-Command-line options will override configuration file settings, but are more limited in the range of supported options.
+In general, configuration files have the ability to configure everything, including the location of other configuration files, while registry settings are administrator-only and will override configuration files.
+Command-line options override all other settings, but not every option is available.

 This section will describe the defaults, but be aware that modified or overridden installs may resolve settings differently.

 A global configuration file may be configured by an administrator, and would be read first.
-The user configuration file is stored at :file:`%AppData%\Python\pymanager.json` (by default) and is read next, overwriting any settings from earlier files.
-An additional configuration file may be specified as the :envvar:`PYTHON_MANAGER_CONFIG` environment variable or the ``--config`` command line option (but not both).
+The user configuration file is stored at :file:`%AppData%\\Python\\pymanager.json` (by default) and is read next, overwriting any settings from earlier files.
+An additional configuration file may be specified as the ``PYTHON_MANAGER_CONFIG`` environment variable or the ``--config`` command line option (but not both).

 The following settings are those that are considered likely to be modified in normal use.
 Later sections list those that are intended for administrative